-Welcome to this course where we'll do our best to explain how we work at OpenClassrooms. 🤗
+Welcome to this course, where we'll do our best to explain how we work at OpenClassrooms. 🤗

 Before going any further, we need to clarify one key point.
 The question is not, "What does OpenClassrooms do?" (more on that later), but "Why does OpenClassrooms even exist?"
 What do we stand for?

-The mission (long-term goal)
+Our Mission (long-term goal)

 Everything ultimately comes down to one simple question: